 You might also wish to use facilities open to people of any gender.

 Facilities Management maintains a campus map that displays gender inclusive restrooms.
 When you click on the restroom icon, you will see a box that lists the room numbers for these restrooms.
 You can also find family restrooms and LGBT resources on the map by clicking Layers -> Campus Services -> LGBT Resources.
 If you find an error on the map or something that isn't up to date, please click on the "Feedback / Comments" link on the top right of the map and let Facilities Management know about the problem.

 University Recreation and Wellness maintains two gender inclusive locker rooms.
 One is in Eppley Recreation Center and the other is in Ritchie Coliseum.
 RecWell trains their staff to provide a welcoming environment for all patrons, including trans people.
 Should you need assistance locating these locker rooms or have any concerns, please see any member of the RecWell staff.
 You may also contact Dr. Wallace Eddy, Associate Director of RecWell.

 The Department of Resident Life maintains a web page about LGBTQ+ students and housing.
 Michelle McCubbin (firstname.lastname@example.org) is also their liaison to LGBTQ students, and you may contact her directly about any special needs or concerns.
 Through the web page, you can learn more about different kinds of housing and terminology at UMD, including gender inclusive housing which allows students of any genders to live together in the same residence hall room, as well as mixed gender housing, and single gender housing options.

 The Office of Off-Campus Housing Services recognizes that LGBTQ students and employees may have concerns when seeking housing.
-You may find various tools on their web site, including a page of LGBTQ+ resources, that can assist you in finding appropriate off-campus housing.
+You may find various tools on their web site that can assist you in finding appropriate off-campus housing.
 Their staff are also available to speak with students and employees regarding any specific needs or concerns.